“Forgotten Hollywood”- Memorial Day prayers…

 Screenwriters logo

-HurtPoster111 The venue site of this event is the very same theatre where I saw The Hurt Locker back in January, while I was spending many hours watching the top films of 2009 as a voting member for the SAG Awards.
-Who knew at the time this fine film would win an Oscar for Best Picture.
+HurtPoster111 The site of this event is the very same theater where I saw The Hurt Locker back in January, while I spent many hours watching top films of 2009 as a voting member for the SAG Awards.
+Who knew at the time this film would win an Oscar for Best Picture.
 I had never heard of the Regency Theatre.
-However, they honored my SAG card, which allowed me to watch the film for free, so I could properly fill out my SAG ballot. regencyNeedless to say, The Hurt Locker was one of my favorite films of the year!
+However, they honored my SAG card, which allowed me to watch the flick for FREE.
+The Hurt Locker was one of my favorite films of the year!

 The Regency Theatres South Coast Village Cinemas is located at 1561 W. Sunflower on the border of Costa Mesa and Santa Ana.
 The O.C.
 Screenwriter’s Association Q&A event is FREE to attend, and this should be a great way to start your Saturday morning.
 All aspiring screenwriters and lovers of classic cinema are invited to stop by!

-“Forgotten Hollywood”- Borders sales continue: 2nd week at #1
+“Forgotten Hollywood”- Borders Sales: 2nd Week at #1

 May 18th, 2010